Lebanon national football team: 2006–2014: World cup qualification breakthroughs and controversies

-In 2013 the team drew into group B with Iran, Thailand and Kuwait for the 2015 AFC Asian Cup qualifications.
+In 2013 the team drew into group B with Iran, Thailand and Kuwait for the 2015 Asian Cup qualifications.
 After losing 5–0 to Iran, and winning 5–2 against Thailand, Giuseppe Giannini replaced Theo Bücker as head coach.
 During Giannini's first game, on match day three, Mohammad Ghaddar scored the equaliser against Kuwait in Beirut to earn a point for Lebanon.
 Lebanon ended the qualifications in third place in their group, with two wins, two draws, and two losses.
 Lebanon and China were tied on points in the ranking of third-places teams; China had a better goal difference, however, and went on to play in the final tournament.

-After the country's failed attempt to qualify for the 2015 AFC Asian Cup in Australia, the Lebanese Football Association decided to reform the national team in 2014 by modeling it on the Belgium national team (particularly Belgium's performance in the 2014 FIFA World Cup in Brazil).
+After the country's failed attempt to qualify for the 2015 Asian Cup in Australia, the LFA decided to reform the national team in 2014 by modeling it on the Belgium national team (particularly Belgium's performance in the 2014 World Cup in Brazil).
 Inviting new players from nations with a large Lebanese community (such as the United States, Germany, Denmark, and Norway) would, it was hoped, bring about a rebirth of Lebanese football.
 On 8 September 2014, Lebanon played an unofficial FIFA match against the Brazilian Olympic team in Doha for the first time; the match ended in a 2–2 draw.
 Hassan Maatouk scored a goal which would have given Lebanon a 3–1 lead, but the goal was incorrectly ruled offside; Brazil's equalising goal was erroneously ruled onside.
 The match excited the Lebanese people, despite poor refereeing.
 After Lebanon's 5–0 away loss to Qatar a month later, Giuseppe Giannini was fired.